AndySomogyi/mechanica/docs/source/concepts.rst

 Conservative forces are usually a kind of :class:`Potential` object, where the force is described in terms of it's potential energy function.
-Long-range, fluid, and most bonded interactions are examples of conservative potential energy fuction based forces.
-All potential based forces contibute to the total potential energy of the system, and we can read the total potential energy either via the :attr:`Universe.potential_energy` attribute, or we can also read the potential energy of all objects of a type, via the type's
+Long-range, fluid, and most bonded interactions are examples of conservative potential energy function based forces.
+All potential based forces contribute to the total potential energy of the system, and we can read the total potential energy either via the :attr:`Universe.potential_energy` attribute, or we can also read the potential energy of all objects of a type, via the type's